In the Beginning Was the Word – What John 1:1–3 Teaches About Jesus

 Who do you believe yourself to be?
 What truth do you need to believe about yourself?
 Your belief or God’s?
 Your truth or God’s?
 Which is it?

 The Church has been raptured, leaving behind all the counterfeit religions, including the apostate church.
-The religions left behind will culminate into one false religion which will wield massive power and control over the world.
-But as we forge ahead to Revelation 13, we find out the fate of false religion during the Tribulation.
-False Religion Throughout the Book
+The religions left behind will culminate into one false religion, which will wield massive power and control over the world.
+But as we forge ahead to Revelation 13, we discover the fate of false religion during the Tribulation.
+False Religion Throughout the Book of

 I use to do interpretive dance when I was growing up.
 One of the songs that my dance team interpreted has been a favorite song since thenOf course, with interpretive dance, you have to really listen to the words, and this song has always had me thinking.
 So I thought I would throw it out into the world and let